annnnnne0811/MusicVisuals23/README.md

 # Description of the assignment
 The song we decided to do for this project was " Shinunoga E-wa" by Fujii Kaze.
 # Instructions
 The user will be presented with a menu containing options 1-4.
-This will allow the user to enter a key from 1-4 to choose ehich fwervgr
+This will allow the user to enter a key from 1-4 to choose.
 # How it works

 # What I am most proud of in the assignment